 What is Autism?

-Autism is a neurodevelopmental disability.
-This means that it impacts the way the nervous system functions.
-The nervous system controls how we take in information, control our bodies, and interact with the world around us.
+Autism is a neurodevelopmental disability, which means that it impacts the way the nervous system functions.
+The nervous system helps us make sense of everything we see, hear, feel, and think.
+It also helps us control our bodies and interact with others.
 Autism fundamentally changes the way someone experiences the world around them.

 The Autistic Self-Advocacy Network has a more detailed definition here.